Data-Driven Decisions: What it Takes to Align Your Customer and Business Needs

 Author: Peter McMullan

-This blog will delve further into the importance of aligning needs, the basics of achieving alignment, and offer next steps for your own organization to move towards data-driven decisions.
+This blog will delve further into the importance of aligning needs, and the basics of achieving alignment, and offer the next steps for your own organization to move towards data-driven decisions.

 Why are Data-Driven Decisions and Aligning Needs Important?